moxystudio/next-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 ### `npm run lint:stylelint`

-This script lints only your Javascript files.
+This script lints only your CSS files.